jepugs/Fn/README.md

 ## Compatibility

-Fn officially supports x86_64 Linux environments.
-That's all I'll promise.
-It's developed and tested on Arch Linux, although I've successfully built and run it on macOS a couple of times out of curiosity.
-I'm trying to make it support any mostly UNIX-like environment, which means in theory it should build and run on everything from OpenBSD to macOS to Windows with MinGW.
+Fn officially supports Linux and POSIX-compliant operating systems on x86_64.
+- Development is done on Arch Linux.
+- Fn should work in any vaguely UNIX-y environment.
+I think that right now it even works on Windows.
+- Building Fn depends only on CMake and a compiler supporting C++17 (e.g. g++, clang).
+- Building the tests requires Boost.